 I designed and developed Eyes-Free Yoga on the Microsoft Kinect.
 It emulates a yoga instructor, teaches six yoga poses, and provides custom auditory-only feedback.
 After a player is guided into the pose by the game, they receive the custom feedback to improve their pose.
 I collaborated with ten yoga instructors through the design, development, and evaluation.
 I ran a study with 16 people who are blind or low vision.
-I will be presenting this at the Grace Hopper Conference and ASSETS 2013.
-I will also be conducting a demonstration at ASSETS 2013.
+I presented this at the Grace Hopper Conference and ASSETS 2013.
+I also conducted a demonstration at ASSETS 2013.

 Previous Research Projects